Alimony and Spousal Support in SC

 There are essentially three types of alimony cases that you may need a lawyer to help you with:

-- Reaching an agreement on alimony during a divorce.
+- Reaching an agreement during a divorce case

-Nathan Sheldon is an experienced family law attorney who understands the alimony process and will guide you through it.
+Nathan Sheldon is an experienced family law attorney in Rock Hill who represents clients during the alimony process and will guide them through it.
 In 2015, The National Academy of Family Law Attorneys named him one of the “Top 10 Family Law Attorneys under 40 in South Carolina”.
-If you need legal advice, call today for a consultation.
+If you need legal advice in York County or surrounding areas, call today for a consultation.

 There are four types of alimony that can be awarded or agreed upon during a divorce.

-- Periodic – This is the standard type of regular payments most people identify with alimony.
+- Periodic – This is the standard type of regular payments most people identify with receiving alimony.

-- Lump Sum – A single payment or multiple payments over a short amount of time.
+- Lump Sum – A single payment or multiple payments over a short period of time.

 - Rehabilitation – Intended to help a non-working spouse get back to work.
 This is awarded only in special circumstances.